 The regional bodies (hurricane committees for respective regions) determine a predesignated list of hurricane names for six years separately at its annual meeting.
+This means the list for 2022 will be reused in 2028.
 These names are proposed by members in that region, including national meteorological and hydrological services in Northern and Central America as well as the Caribbean.

 The WMO also noted that tropical cyclones/hurricanes/typhoons are not named after any particular person.
 The names selected are those that are familiar to the people in each region.
 Storms are named for people to easily understand and remember the tropical cyclone/hurricane/typhoon in their region, thus facilitating disaster risk awareness, preparedness, management, and reduction.

 In the beginning, storms were named arbitrarily.
 An Atlantic storm that ripped off the mast of a boat named Antje became known as Antje’s hurricane.
 Then the mid-1900s saw the start of the practice of using feminine names for storms.

 In the pursuit of a more organized and efficient naming system, meteorologists later decided to identify storms using names from a list arranged alphabetically.
 Thus, a storm with a name that begins with A, like Anne, would be the first storm to occur in the year.
 Before the end of the 1900s, forecasters started using male names for those forming in the Southern Hemisphere.